Many of the terms here have been reprinted or adapted with permission from AWS A3.0:2001, Standard Welding Terms and Definitions.

 Oxidizing Flame: An oxy-fuel gas flame having an oxidizing effect due to excess oxygen.

-Oxy-Acetylene Welding: An oxy-fuel gas cutting process used to burn metals by means of the reaction oxygen with the base metal as elevated temperatures.
+Oxy-Acetylene Cutting: An oxy-fuel gas cutting process used to burn metals by means of the reaction oxygen with the base metal as elevated temperatures.
 The necessary temperature is maintained by gas flames resulting from the combustion of acetylene with oxygen.

 Oxy-Fuel Cutting: The process used to sever metals by means of the reaction of oxygen with the base metal at elevated temperatures.
 The necessary temperature is maintained by gas flames resulting from the combustion of fuel with oxygen.
 An oxy-fuel gas welding process that produces fused metals by heating them with a gas flame or flames obtained from the combustion of acetylene with oxygen.
 The process may be used with or without the application of pressure and with or without the use of a filler metal.